syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 # Symbol Palette

 The **SymbolPalette** displays a collection of palettes.
 The Palette shows a set of nodes and connectors.
-It allows you to drag and drop the nodes and connectors into diagram.
+It allows you to drag and drop the nodes and connectors into the Diagram.
 The Palette has a header that displays the name and also allows you to expand or collapse its items.
 Each node or connector in the palette is called a Palette Item.

 ## Create and add symbols to the Palette

-Following steps illustrates how to add palette items to symbol palette.
+The following steps illustrate how to add palette items to symbol palette.

 ### Define the palette items

-You can create a palette item as a node, group, connector, lane or phase.
+You can create a palette item as a node, group, connector, lane, or phase.
 To create a palette item, you first need to define that element as JSON.
-Following code snippet illustrates how to define palette items.
+The following code example illustrates how to define palette items.

 {% highlight js %}

-           //create a node
+           //Creates a node
             var node = {
                 name: "Ellipse",
-                //Specify node size
+                //Specifies node size
                 width: 40, height: 40,
-                //Specify node offset and shape
+                //Specifies node offset and shape
                 offsetX: 20, offsetY: 20, shape: "ellipse",
             };

-            //create a group
+            //Creates a group
             var group = {
                 name: "group",
-                //define the child nodes.
+                //Defines the child nodes.
                 children: [
                     {
                         name: "child1",